Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 The permanent or temporary full disability of the parent who would be responsible for support;

 The need for immediate or temporary support to keep the family sustained;

 An extraordinary amount of debt by the parents;

-That the combined income of the parents is less than what is covered in the guideline charts [Louisiana Revised Statutes Annotated; Article 9, Sections 302+].
+The parents’ combined income is less than what is covered in the guideline charts.
+(Louisiana Revised Statutes Annotated; Article 9, Sections 302+)